Tavistock and Portman NHS Foundation Trust: Services

 The Trust provides clinical services for children and families, young people and adults.
 It also provides multi-disciplinary training and education.
 These programmes include core professional training, for example in psychiatry, psychology, social work and advanced psychotherapy training, as well as applied programmes for anyone working in the mental health or social care workforce.

 Since 2010, the clinical work of the Trust has diversified, with new services, such as the Family Drug and Alcohol Court in Milton Keynes, and the City and Hackney community psychotherapy service.

-It is the largest provider of transgender services in England, but funding for the service has not kept pace with demand.
-In August 2019, 5,717 people were on the waiting list for a first appointment, and average waiting time was about two years.
-The Gender Identity Development Service (GIDS) at the Tavistock Centre has come under scrutiny due to reports that concerns over children's welfare were "shut down".
-The Tavistock and Portman NHS Trust have defended their practices.
-In July 2022, following criticism in the interim report by Hilary Cass, it was announced that this service would be discontinued, and replaced with regional clinics providing a more "holistic" approach.
-It was set to close at the end of March 2024.
+It is the largest provider of transgender healthcare services in England, but funding for the service has not kept pace with demand.
+In August 2019, 5,717 people were on the waiting list for a first appointment, and the average waiting time was about two years.
+The Gender Identity Development Service (GIDS) at the Tavistock Centre came under scrutiny due to reports that concerns over children's welfare were "shut down"; the Tavistock and Portman NHS Trust defended their practices.

+In July 2022, following criticism in the interim report by Hilary Cass, it was announced that this service would be discontinued and replaced with regional clinics providing a more "holistic" approach.
+It was set to close at the end of March 2024 but, as of 2026, the clinic is still open.

+In August of 2022, The Times reported that the Tavistock Clinic was to be sued by 1000 families.
+No such action has begun.

-In February 2023, BBC journalist Hannah Barnes' book, Time to Think: The Inside Story of the Collapse of the Tavistock's Gender Service for Children was published.
-Barnes describes the premise of the book by saying, "I wanted to write a definitive record of what happened [at GIDS] because there needs to be one."
+In February 2023, BBC journalist Hannah Barnes's book, Time to Think: The Inside Story of the Collapse of the Tavistock's Gender Service for Children was published; Barnes said she "wanted to write a definitive record of what happened [at GIDS] because there needs to be one."

+In early 2026, Yorkshire Bylines reported on a Freedom of Information request to the trust that cast doubt on the basis for the media furore and the scale of complaints to and legal cases against the clinic that had previously been reported.